Adobe Experience Manager vs. Salesforce Agentforce Commerce

 N/A

-Salesforce Commerce Cloud (formerly Demandware) is a cloud-based eCommerce solution that touts flexibility and scalability for enterprises.
-It features merchandising tools, such as sorting, filtering, and image zooming.
+Salesforce Agentforce Commerce (formerly Commerce Cloud, and Demandware before that) is a cloud-based eCommerce solution for enterprises with merchandising tools, such as sorting, filtering, and image zooming, allowing customers to browse products.

 $4